One step closer to your closest reading yet.

 Do you have a house or personal style guide?
 Fantastic.
 Otherwise, I will default to the industry standard Chicago Manual of Style.
 I can also work in AP, APA, and MLA.

 You may have time constraints that only allow for a light edit.
 Or you may want me to really sink my teeth in and help your style and flow.
 Or you may have a budget.
-Email me your editing needs and constraints and let’s discuss.
+Let me know your needs and we can discuss.

 Rates